-Nothing turns employees off faster than a manager/supervisor who himself does not practice what he preaches.
+Nothing turns employees off faster than a manager or supervisor who does not practice what they preach.
 Actions speak louder than words; be a role model.
 If you expect staff to be on time, then you must make sure you are on time, too.

 Think about any areas where you might not be modeling the appropriate behavior.
 What can you do differently?

-• Criticize performance, not personality; judge behavior, not the staff.
+Judge behaviors, not the employees.
 An individual can do a task poorly and still be a valuable employee.
-Always remember to respect the staff.
-What goes around, comes around.
+Always remember to respect staff.
+There’s a profusion of valuable adages to prove the point: What goes around, comes around.
 Love begets love, and respect wins respect.
-A great manager shows his greatness when he talks to a little employee.
-Too many employees are inappropriately labeled lazy, inefficient, incompetent, useless or unqualified.
-Be sure to address behavior and not attitude.
-Managers often have difficulty distinguishing between attitude and behavior.
+A great manager shows their greatness when they talks to an insignificant employee.

 Take, for example, the following statement: ‘Ahmed doesn’t take his work seriously.’
 Is that an attitude or behavior statement?

-The answer is attitude.
-An attitude is a conclusion that identifies a feeling or emotion about an observed situation.
+An attitude is a feeling or emotion about an observed situation, and they are difficult for others to determine.
 A behavior, on the other hand, is something that can be observed.
 To state the above example in terms of behavior, you might say: ‘Ahmed’s reports contain errors that require rewriting.
-He overlooks deadlines that affect the delivery of our quarterly project reviews.’
-How might you rewrite the following statements ?
+He has missed deadlines that affect the delivery of our quarterly project review.’

-– She is incompetent in filing.
+– She is incompetent at filing.

-– He is rude to colleagues
+– He is rude to colleagues.

-• Measuring Your Success
+Measure Your Success

 b) Obstacles I might face along the way and how I will overcome them